kiwipower/nutkin/README.md

 ```
 * throws - expects an exception
 ```
-expect(squirrelNutkinPlayingNinepins).to.throw("A crab apple")
+expect(squirrelNutkinPlayingNinepins).throws("A crab apple")
 // or
-expect(squirrelNutkinPlayingNinepins).throws("A crab apple")
+expect(squirrelNutkinPlayingNinepins).toThrow("A crab apple")

 // And for compatability with squirrel jasmine: expectException("A crab apple", squirrelNutkinPlayingNinepins)